Smithsonian American Art Museum Research Fellowships

 - Predoctoral fellowships are for those who have completed coursework and preliminary examinations for their doctoral degree and are engaged in university-approved dissertation research.

-- Postdoctoral fellowships are available to support independent research projects by scholars who have earned a PhD or equivalent within the last seven years.
+- Postdoctoral fellowships support independent research projects by scholars who earned a PhD in the last five years.

-- Senior fellowships are intended for scholars with a distinguished publication record who have held their doctoral degree for more than seven years or who possess a commensurate record of professional accomplishment.
+- Senior fellowships are intended for scholars with a distinguished publication record who have held their doctoral degree for at least five years or who possess a commensurate record of professional accomplishment.
+If you have taken a “leave of absence” from research and wish to apply under the postdoctoral fellowship application instead of the senior fellowship application, you will need to provide justification in the additional information section at the end of the application.

 Selection

-Applications will be evaluated on the originality and quality of the proposed research project; the applicant’s academic standing, scholarly qualifications, and experience; the project’s contribution to a more equitable and inclusive history of American art; and the extent to which the Smithsonian, through its research staff and resources, can contribute to the stated research goals.
+Applications will be evaluated on the originality and quality of the proposed research project; the applicant’s academic standing, scholarly qualifications, and experience; the project’s contribution to expanding broad perspectives of American art; and the extent to which the Smithsonian, through its research staff and resources, can contribute to the stated research goals.
 For named fellowships, additional selection criteria may apply.

 Resources and Facilities

 The holdings of the Smithsonian American Art Museum reveal the United States’ rich artistic and cultural history from the colonial period to today.
-This unparalleled collection of over 45,500 works by more than 13,000 artists includes special strengths in nineteenth- and twentieth-century sculpture, nineteenth-century landscape painting and imagery of the American West, Gilded Age and American impressionist painting, twentieth-century realism, New Deal art, photography and graphic art, self-taught art, Latinx art, work by African American artists, and time-based media.
-Current collecting initiatives focus on the work of Asian American and Native American artists.
+This unparalleled collection of over 46,500 works includes special strengths in nineteenth- and twentieth-century sculpture, nineteenth-century landscape painting and imagery of the American West, Gilded Age and American Impressionist painting, twentieth-century realism, New Deal art, photography and graphic art, self-taught art, work by Latinx and African American artists, and time-based media, with growing holdings of artworks by Asian American and Native American artists.
 The collection is housed in a National Historic Landmark building—shared with the National Portrait Gallery (NPG) and the Archives of American Art—where the expansive holdings of the Luce Foundation Center, a three-story visible art storage facility, can be accessed daily.
 Contemporary American craft and decorative art are featured in the Renwick Gallery, a branch of the museum located across from the White House.

 Each scholar is provided a study carrel in SAAM’s Research and Scholars Center, situated across the street from the museum.
 There, fellows have access to a 180,000-volume library that specializes in American art, history, and biography; the Archives of American Art; the graphics collections of SAAM and NPG; the Joseph Cornell Study Center; and the Nam June Paik Archive, as well as a variety of image collections and research databases.
 Located in downtown Washington, D.C., SAAM’s Research and Scholars Center is a short walk from other Smithsonian museums and libraries, the Library of Congress, the National Archives, and the National Gallery of Art.